-Centuries of Decay- wacken metal battle interview29th August 2018 0 By Nikki Hallam
+Centuries of Decay- wacken metal battle interview29th August 2018 0 By Queen Nikki

 Wacken Open Air is one of the Biggest Heavy Metal festivals in the world.
 Wacken started a worldwide battle of the bands called The Wacken Metal battle and this 2018 will be its 15th year running.
 The competition encourages eager bands around the world to compete their way to the top and the winning represents their country in the highest honour; playing at Wacken Open Air in Germany.
 This year at Wacken, I met up with Devin Doucette, of Canadian Metal Battle winners, Centuries of Decay, for many beers in the dust.
 I decided to catch up with him post festival to get the behind the scenes on how the battles were from the band point of view.

 Hey Devin, you guys have just returned home from the Mighty Wacken Open Air festival in Germany.
 Centuries of Decay competed in the Wacken metal battle, after winning the Canadian round of the metal battle and you played to a full crowd on the stage, I was there and the show was incredible.
 How was the competition process for you with the metal battles in Canada?